 Looking for a feline companion, but wondering which cat breeds would thrive happily indoors?
 Here are a few leads from our Kennesaw vets.

-The answer to this question depends on the personality, physical attributes and other characteristics you're looking for in a feline companion, as well as your own lifestyle.
+The answer to this question depends on the personality, physical attributes, and other characteristics you're looking for in a feline companion, as well as your lifestyle.
 Cats are as unique as their people and while some are chatty attention seekers, others are quiet and lazy.

 Here are a few breed suggestions to help you find the perfect feline companion for your household.

-You can recognize these cats by their short, soft coat which is light-colored on the body with a darker fur on the face, paws, ears and tail.
+You can recognize these cats by their short, soft coat which is light-colored on the body with darker fur on the face, paws, ears, and tail.
 Siamese cats are strikingly beautiful, playful, and known for following their owners around the house 'chatting'.
 This is not the right breed for anyone who spends a great deal of time out of the house.
-Siamese cats possess several dog-like qualities including a love of play and a need for lots of companionship.
+Siamese cats possess several dog-like qualities including a love of play and a need for lots of companionships.